 Society in Bali is largely influenced by its religious background, namely Balinese-Hinduism.
 Contrary to the rest of Indonesia, where most citizens are Muslim, the majority of people in Bali — approximately 90% — practice a form of Hinduism.
 Expats in Bali will also notice that it is a very community-oriented society.
 Contrary to the practice in many Western countries, young married couples in Bali continue to live at home.

 Art is also a large part of life in Bali.
-Those living in Bali will be familiar with its cultural heritage, which includes song and dance as well as drama and sculpture.
+Those living on the island will be familiar with its cultural heritage, which includes song and dance as well as drama and sculpture.
 The language of Bali does not recognize the word “artist”, but one could say that art is simply a part of everyday life.
-Most People in Bali are able to create some form of art.
-Most of these objects are a type of religious offering and can be seen throughout cities, temples, homes and workplaces.
+Many people in Bali are able to create some form of art.
+Most of these objects are a type of religious offering and can be seen throughout cities, temples, homes, and workplaces.

 Due to the mix of Bali’s different cultural traditions, expats in Bali will experience quite a few vibrant and vivacious street festivals.
 The local population in Bali is an extremely close-knit society and values their culture highly, of which festivals are one of the main ingredients.

 Listing all festivals that take place regularly as part of life in Bali would require more space than this article allows.
-Foreigners living in Bali should know that there are three types of calendars used in Bali.
+Foreign residents should know that there are three types of calendars used in Bali.
 The saka calendar is a Hindu calendar that follows the cycles of the moon, and the wuku calendar is the Balinese festival calendar.
 Additionally, there is also the Gregorian calendar used to schedule daily life in Bali.